Letaaa-00/ADV-256-Project/Hogwarts_House_Sorting_Hat /README.md

 I then decided to sew the copper to the brim of the hat, then sew a piece of fabric on, and then sew a copper on the inside.
 When the person puts on the hat and their head pushes up, the two copper can meet and connect the circuit.
 ![During test with copper](Sew.JPG)

+Here is the list of all the separate hardware components used in Hogwarts House Sorting Hat
+* ATOM Lite: control
+* Extention of ATOM:
+* RGB light stripe:
+* Copper with wire:

 ### Part 3 - How my interactive prototype should behave
 diagram that represents how my interactive prototype should behave
 ![Code diagram](Diagram.png)